lpredova/njuhalo/README.md

 /.njuhalo a http://www.njuskalo.hr/path?query=1&query=2
 ``

-That will parse query and save it to the default config file.
+That will parse query and save it to the default config file which also can be found on path:

+``
+{$HOME}/.njuhalo
+``

 Number of queries is not limited and you can add as much as you want.
+If you messed up something, you can always clear all queries with clean option.

 ## Development